-Rather than seeing GDPR as a threat, firms should see this an opportunity to refresh and revitalise old and inaccurate information.
+Rather than seeing GDPR as a threat, firms should see this an opportunity to refresh and revitalize old and inaccurate information.

 The situation today